sma1laga/SPT-Flask/README.md

 # Signal Processing Toolkit (SPT‑Flask)

 **SPT‑Flask** is a modern, browser‑based environment for learning and experimenting with digital and analogue signal‑processing concepts.
-It was created at the Lehrstuhl für Multimediale Signalverarbeitung (LMS), FAU Erlangen‑Nürnberg and is provided licence‑free for educational and research use.
+It was created at the Lehrstuhl für Multimediakommunikation und Signalverarbeitung (LMS), FAU Erlangen‑Nürnberg and is provided licence‑free for educational and research use.

 ## 🎯 Project goals